 Ready to talk Barbaresco and Barolo wine tour planning?

 A visit to Barolo and Barbaresco wineries is not your typical tasting experience.
-Often you are welcomed into family homes that also serve as the winery (or cantina as we call them here).
-I tell clients that it’s a relaxed day and we take it as it comes.
-But, I insist we start on time because the producer stops almost always run long.
+You may find yourself welcomed into the winery (or cantina) that is also the family home.
+For my Barolo tours, it’s a relaxed day that is not overbooked and I insist we start on time because producer visits almost always run long.
 Trust me, you don’t want to be rushed when a producer insists on opening just one more bottle.

 How to plan your Barbaresco and Barolo wine tour